raghavn1/raghavn1.github.io/_tabs/about.md

 {: .prompt-tip }

 # Who Am I?
 My name is Raghav Naduvakkat Areekara.
 I am a current Grade 11 student at Port Credit Secondary School.
 I'm taking computer science and computer engineering.
-You can find my information for each of these projects on my [Github](https://github.com/raghavn1).
+You can find my information for each of these projects on my [Github](https://github.com/raghavn1){: target="_blank"}.

-> Click on [this link](https://github.com/raghavn1/2DArkham) to go to my computer science game.
+> Click on [this link](https://github.com/raghavn1/2DArkham){: target="_blank"} to go to my computer science game.
 {: .prompt-tip }